One of the biggest milestones in a woman’s life is her wedding day.

 Whether it is a royal wedding, a celebrity wedding, or a simple wedding, every bride has one thing in common: that indescribable and overwhelming feeling of bliss.
 In all my years in the beauty industry, I can say that nothing is more beautiful than seeing a woman transform into a radiant bride.
-Sharing my God given ability and being given the chance to be a part of a grand journey — such as that of Fil-Am celebrity Joyce Jimenez and Paul Egbalic, Donita Rose and Eric Villlarama and a number of others — gives me inner joy and satisfaction.
+Sharing my God-given ability and being given the chance of being part of such a grand journey—such as that of Fil-Am celebrity Joyce Jimenez and Paul Egbalic, Donita Rose and Eric Villlarama and a number of others—gives me inner joy and satisfaction.

-Each couple has a different idea of what characterizes a “perfect wedding,” but often times we run into a number of similarities.
+Every couple’s “perfect wedding” is different than another’s, but often times we run into a number of similarities.

 The veil and white wedding dress are symbols of the bride’s purity, innocence, and modesty.

 The bouquet and flower décor represent happiness, growth, fertility, and the preparation for starting a new life together.

 Wedding rings are the love and bond between husband and wife, to be worn on the ring finger because of the “vein of love” that leads directly to the heart.